Back to blog

 • Go to Settings > Calendar.

-• Scroll to Default Calendar.
+• Scroll down to Default Calendar.

-Don't let Google and Apple pick random colors.
+Don't let your calendars choose random colors.

-• Open Apple Calendar.
+• Open the Apple Calendar app.

 • Tap Calendars at the bottom.